Approvals under Part V, Division 2 of the Environmental Protection Act 1986

 Working the charts

-1. Areas approved or refused for clearing – by agency
+1. Areas approved or refused for clearing (by agency)

-|Agriculture Horticulture Forestry||Clearing for the purposes of timber harvesting, plantation, horticulture, grazing and pasture, cropping, drainage, pastoral diversification (incl. irrigated agriculture) and aquaculture.
-Includes associated activities such as fence-line maintenance and clearing for fire mitigation purposes (e.g. fire breaks, fire hazard reduction) where the applicant is not a local government authority or resources company.|
+|Agriculture Horticulture Forestry||Clearing for the purposes of timber harvesting, plantation, horticulture, grazing and pasture, cropping, drainage, pastoral diversification (including irrigated agriculture) and aquaculture.
+Includes associated activities such as fence line maintenance and clearing for fire mitigation purposes (for example, fire breaks and fire hazard reduction) where exemptions do not apply, and the applicant is not a local government authority or resources company.|

-|Basic raw materials||Clearing for the purposes of extractive industry (e.g. sand and gravel extraction).
-Excluding clearing done by local government authorities for basic raw material extraction (listed under local government)|
+|Basic raw materials||Clearing for the purposes of extractive industry (for example sand and gravel extraction).
+Excluding clearing done by local government authorities for basic raw material extraction (listed under local government).|

 |Local government||Clearing by local government authorities.
-This could include purposes such as road construction and maintenance, basic raw material extraction, building or structures and other infrastructure|
+This could include purposes such as road construction and maintenance, basic raw material extraction, building or structures and other infrastructure.|

 |State development||Clearing for purposes of mineral production, mineral exploration, petroleum production, petroleum exploration and other state development (including state agreements).|

 |Utilities||Clearing by utilities including Water Corporation, Western Power, Horizon Power, Main Roads WA, Verve Energy, Telstra, Alinta Energy, Westnet Rail and the Public Transport Authority.
-This could include purposes such as infrastructure construction and maintenance, railway construction, road construction and maintenance.
+This could include purposes such as infrastructure construction and maintenance, railway construction, or road construction and maintenance.
 Also includes clearing by port authorities.|

-|Other development||Other development means all other purposes not listed above, including buildings or structures, industrial, landscaping.|
+|Other development||Other development means all other purposes not listed above, including buildings or structures, industrial and landscaping.|

-3. Areas approved for clearing - by land division
+3. Areas approved for clearing (by land division)

-This chart shows the total clearing approved figures from chart 1, divided between the land divisions in which the clearing is approved to occur.
+This chart shows the total approved clearing figures from chart 1, divided between the land divisions in which the clearing is approved to occur.

-4. Areas approved for clearing - by land use zone
+4. Areas approved for clearing (by land use zone)

-6. Areas approved for clearing - by local government area
+6. Areas approved for clearing (by local government area)

-This chart shows the total clearing approved figures from chart 1, divided between the local government jurisdictions in which the clearing is approved to occur.
+This chart shows the total approved clearing figures from chart 1, divided between the local government jurisdictions in which the clearing is approved to occur.

-Note: this is clearing which is approved to occur within a local government boundary, and is not limited to clearing undertaken by local government authorities.
+Note: This is clearing which is approved to occur within a local government boundary and is not limited to clearing undertaken by local government authorities.

-Note: Remaining vegetation percentages are based on 2017 levels so some inaccuracies are likely when comparing with clearing approvals dating back to 2004.
+Note: Remaining vegetation percentages are based on 2018 levels, so some inaccuracies are likely when comparing with clearing approvals dating back to 2004.
 The remnant vegetation data is compiled from a range of sources and should be considered a broad estimate of vegetation remaining within an area.

 8. Remaining vegetation extent

-- Mapped native vegetation coverage – to view this layer, turn it on at the left hand panel.
+- Mapped native vegetation coverage.
+To view this layer, turn it on at the left-hand panel.